Trapigtrogen/Drawpp/drawpp_guide.md

     - See generated documentation for details.
 - loadShape()
     - Loads an SVG file from the given path, as a shape.
+- loadFilterFromFile()
+    - Loads a post-processing filter from a file.

 <br>